rahulshelke3099/my-website/README.md

 # my-website
-This is My Website.For GYM
+This is My Website for GYM.
 Edit example on branch
+updating readme in update-branch